This race looked like it was going to be on a beautifully clear crisp autumn day.

 Off we went, taking twice as long as usual to get to Northampton because of traffic, but we arrived in the nick of time just before the briefing started.

 Number pickup was as slick as last time, I said hi to some goats and soon we were off.
-We took it really easy with walk breaks as I think I have bronchitis (again) and my asthma reacts badly to cold weather, too, but I still wanted to give it my best shot.
+We took it really easy with walk breaks as my asthma reacts badly to cold weather, too, but I still wanted to give it my best shot.

 The park was lovely to run in and a great route was planned out for the race itself.
 By the time I had reached the turnaround on lap 1 my feet were so wet I really didn’t care about puddles and just barrelled through them!